LHCquarks/UniNotes/Comp/COMP1521/Operating Systems/Threads.md

 Now both threads are waiting for the other thread to finish creating a **deadlock**.

 This can easily be avoided by standardizing the order in which locks are fetched and returned
+### Data Lifetime
+Because we are sharing our data we only get given pointers to our data and so have to fetch it somewhere else.
+The problem occurs if this memory is freed before the thread is finished with it.
+This can happen when the parent process goes out of scope!

+Solutions include **mallocing** relevant data and running `pthread_join(thread_handle)` to make the outer function's lifetime equal to that of the thread